ren-bannon/final_project_ds_Ren_Bannon/data/README.md

 Below I include some basic statistics for this datasets, including dimensions and range of years ...

-THere are 27 Variables and 253 observations, over a period of 4 school years.
+There are 27 Variables and 253 observations, over a period of 4 school years.